 • More indirect taxes would be carried out through the elimination of exonerations that are currently in the income of cooperatives, school salary bonuses, capital income among others.

-Is it a smart government strategy to impose more taxes to get a new a billion-dollar loan with the IMF during the pandemic crisis?
+Should the government negotiate the billion-dollar loan agreement with the IMF to avoid more taxes?
 We would like to know your thoughts on this story.
 Send your comments to firstname.lastname@example.org